soyuka/doc/core/getting-started.md

 DELETE | /products/{id} | Delete a product

 The same operations are available for the offer method (routes will start with the `/offers` pattern).
-The prefix of the routes are build by pluralizing the name of the mapped entity class.
+Routes prefixes are built by pluralizing the name of the mapped entity class.
+It is also possible to use overwrite the naming convention using [resource path generators](resource-path-generators.md).

 Alternatively to annotations, you can map entity classes using XML or YAML: